aidos-lab/DONUT/README.md

-# DONUT: Database of Original and Notable Uses of Topology
+# DONUT: Database of Original and Non-Theoretical Uses of Topology

 This is the code for [DONUT](https://donut.topology.rocks), a search engine for applications of topology.
 This repository contains the code